mcoto004CR/pi-kube/README.md

 10.- Install kubeadm and kubectl - the brain
     sudo apt-get install -qy kubeadm

-NOW lets setup the master node
+11- NOW lets setup the master node
   - sudo kubeadm config images pull -v3
-  - sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=192.168.X.X (XX your ip) ( we will use Flannel, you can use any other flannel, just check Kube official documentation)
+  (ONLY FOR MASTER)- sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=192.168.X.X (XX your ip) ( we will use Flannel, you can use any other flannel, just check Kube official documentation)
   Note: this should not be done in production , as the token will never expire

 When this complete , check at the instructions , you need to run this to enable the master, see below